 Caritas of Austin resettles refugees from countries throughout the world.
 You can move your mouse over each marker on the interactive map below to see the name of each country from which Caritas has resettled refugees.

-Q. What services does Caritas provide to refugees?
+What services does Caritas of Austin provide to refugees?

-A. Caritas provides a service continuum for refugees experiencing poverty by providing a safety net of the most basic needs for survival.
-Refugees have lost the protection of the government of their homeland.
-Caritas meets the immediate needs for safety, food and housing and links them to resources leading to their self-sufficiency in 3-6 months.
+Caritas of Austin provides the immediate needs for safety, food, and housing and links refugees to resources leading to their self-sufficiency in 3-6 months.
 Those resources include healthcare, English language training, financial assistance, transportation, education, immigration, employment and community services.